janeyrinn/karmayoga/README.md

 5. In the terminal type "git clone" and paste the copied link
 6. Hit enter to create the clone
 7. To install the required packages type pip install -r requirements.txt into the command line
-8. To view what the code will look like in a browser from here type "python3 app.py" into the console and hit enter or replace "app.py" with which ever you have named the app
+8. To view what the code will look like in a browser from here type "python3 manage.py runserver" into the console and hit enter or replace "manage.py" with which ever you have named the app
 9. A pop-up will appear stating "A service is available on Port 8080" select Open Browser